-As the asset condition deteriorates over time, the likelihood of failure and subsequent risks will increase should these issues not be addressed.
+As the asset condition deteriorates over time, the likelihood of failure and subsequent risks may increase should these issues not be addressed.

-Identified need: managing safety and environmental risks from corrosion on Line 3W
+Identified need: managing safety and environmental risks from corrosion on Line 81

-A considerable number of steel tower structures supporting Line 3W have reached a condition that reflects they are nearing the end of serviceable life.
-Further deterioration of the condition of these assets as a result of corrosion increases these risks.

-The assets affected by corrosion-related issues pose risks to supply, environment, and safety as consequence of potential structural failure, conductor drop, and earthing safety hazards.
+A considerable number of the steel tower structures supporting Line 81 have reached a condition that reflects they are nearing the end of serviceable life.
+The assets affected by corrosion-related issues pose risk to supply, environment, and safety as a consequence of potential structural failure, conductor drop, and earthing safety hazards.
 Further deterioration of the condition of these assets increases these risks.